xl26/xl26/README.md

 ## Sprint #5
 - Major Feature - donor view page  [https://github.com/ChicoState/PantryNode/pull/230#issue-1698780433] : View the contributions made by the donor on the main view page.
 The donor can add more donations using the form.
+Worked with the donorSKUlookup team - Jay,Yashvi,Parth and Anoushka